ualberta-mueller-group/MCGS/README.md

 - Configurable database
     - `--db-file-create <file name> <DB config string>`
     - See README for details
+- `--print-winning-moves` CLI option prints winning moves for input sums
+    - Has limitations, see `./MCGS -h`
 - MCGS web site (`docs/index.html`)
     - Contains computational results
     - Links to a user guide, our ACG 2025 paper, and our ACG 2025 presentation